detekoi/compact-chat-overlay/README.md

 ![Compact Chat Overlay Screenshot](assets/images/screenshots/preview.png)

-## ✨ NEW: Custom Generated Themes!
+## ✨ NEW: AI Theme Generation with Background Images!

+**Create fully personalized chat themes with matching background images!** Our latest update makes creating unique chat themes even more powerful:

+- **AI-Generated Backgrounds**: Optionally get unique background images that perfectly match your theme's aesthetic
+- **Theme Carousel**: Easily browse through all available themes with a visual preview carousel
+- **Enhanced Visual Editor**: Precise controls for opacity, border radius, and box shadows
+- **Expanded Color Presets**: New "Natural", "Cyber", "Pink" and "None" options for easy styling

-**Create personalized chat themes with a single prompt!** Simply describe a game, aesthetic, or mood, and the AI will generate a unique chat theme with perfectly matched colors and fonts.
+Simply describe any game, aesthetic, or mood (like "Minecraft," "cyberpunk night city," or "cozy forest vibes"), and the AI will generate a complete theme with perfectly matched colors, fonts, and background image!

-- Type "Minecraft," "Lady Gaga Monster era," or "Cozy forest vibes"
-- Get instant, custom-tailored themes in seconds
-- Perfectly coordinated colors and fonts

 ## Try It Now